Seán Finn: Inter-county career

-Minor and under-21

-Finn first played for the Limerick minor hurling team at the age of seventeen.
-On 23 July 2013, he was at left corner-back when Limerick won their first Munster Championship title in 29 years after a 1–20 to 4–08 defeat of Waterford in a replay of the final.

-Finn was eligible for the minor grade again the following year.
-He won a second successive Munster Championship medal after a 0–24 to 0–18 second consecutive defeat of Waterford in a replay of the final.
-On 7 September 2014, Finn was at right corner-back for Limerick's 2–17 to 0–19 defeat by Kilkenny in the All-Ireland final.
+Finn first appeared on the inter-county scene for Limerick during a two-year tenure with the minor team.
+He won a Munster MHC title in July 2013, Limerick's first in 29 years, following a 1–20 to 4–08 win over Waterford in the final.
+Finn was eligible for the minor grade again the following year and won a second consecutive Munster MHC medal after a second consecutive 0–24 to 0–18 defeat of Waterford in a replay.
+He subsequently lined out at right corner-back in Limerick's 2–17 to 0–19 defeat by Kilkenny in the 2014 All-Ireland MHC final.

-Finn subsequently joined the Limerick under-21 hurling team and won a Munster Championship medal in his first season after a 0–22 to 0–19 win over Clare in the final.
-On 12 September 2015, Finn was at right corner-back when Limerick defeated Wexford by 0–26 to 1–07 in the All-Ireland final.

-On 4 February 2016, Finn was ruled out for the year after tearing his cruciate ligament.

-After returning to the panel in 2017, Finn won a second Munster Championship medal after a 0–16 to 1–11 defeat of Cork in the final.
-On 9 September 2017, Lynch was at right corner-back in Limerick's 0–17 to 0–11 defeat of Kilkenny in the All-Ireland final.
-He was later named on the Bord Gáis Energy Team of the Year.
+Finn immediately progressed to Limerick's under-21 team and won a Munster U21HC medal in June 2015 after a 0–22 to 0–19 win over Clare in the final.
+He was later at corner-back when Limerick beat Wexford by 0–26 to 1–07 in the 2015 All-Ireland U21HC final.
+After returning to the panel following a prolnged injury, Finn won a second Munster U21HC medal in 2017 following a 0–16 to 1–11 win over Cork in the final.
+He added a second All-Ireland U21HC medal to his collection after lining out at right corner-back in Limerick's 0–17 to 0–11 defeat of Kilkenny in the 2017 All-Ireland U21HC final.
+Finn ended the season by being named on the Team of the Year.

+Finn was just 19-years-old when he was drafted onto the senior team by manager T. J Ryan in 2016.
+He played a number of pre-season games in the Munster League, however, it was revealed in February 2016 that Finn would miss the rest of the season after tearing his cruciate ligament.
+Finn recovered and returned to the team under new manager John Kiely.
+He made his debut in a 1–25 to 3–15 National Hurling League defeat of Offaly in March 2017.